gvwilson/sensibleadventures/coriandel/coriandel.md

 father kept his bow across his lap in case of lions or gargoyles, but none troubled us.

-My father was a quiet man, but that day words fell from him like snowflakes in a blizzard.
+My father was a quiet man, but words fell from him that day like snowflakes in a blizzard.
 He pointed out the tufts of grass that marked rabbit warrens, named the birds, told me how to brew a tea from the yellow-white flowers beside our path to make my breath sweet when the time came to dance with a woman.
 I listened carefully, my cheek against his back, my arms around him.
 Sometimes I asked a question, just to keep his words swirling around me.
-I think I slept too, my hands tucked into his belt to stop me from falling.
+I think I slept too, my hands tucked into his belt to stop myself from falling.

 We reached the edge of the forest just before sunset.
 I slithered down from the horse.
 My father dismounted behind me, his bow still in his hand.
 He made water against the side of a tree so that the horse would know not to stray, then led me into the forest.

-I had never been among so many trees in my life.
-I felt like a small frog looking up at sharp-billed wading cranes.
+I had never been among trees so large in my life.
+I felt like a frog looking up at sharp-billed wading cranes.
 But I was not afraid, not as long as I had my father's hand to hold.
 Birds I did not know scolded us from the branches.
 Squirrels' claws scratched on bark.
 Something scurried away from us, changed course, cut across the narrow path we were following---a cat, I think, black and brown, with a short, thick tail.

 "Here," my father finally said.
 The trees around us were strange to me.
 Their bark was gray, like birch, but glassy fruits the size of pheasant eggs hung in